getcanoe/website/_posts/2018-01-05-canoe-is-born.markdown

 ## Wallets

-Obviously RaiBlocks is a bit lacking in this department.
+Obviously Nano is a bit lacking in this department.
 The native official wallet uses Qt, written in C++ and works, but... it's definitely not a pillar of user friendliness - and that's perfectly fine - because core team has their focus on other parts.
 As long as it works, it serves the purpose.
 Of course, it should be slightly less confusing around the important parts (backup, seed etc).

-The web based [Raiwallet.com](http://raiwallet.com) is good stuff.
+The web based [Nanowallet.io](https://nanowallet.io) is good stuff.
 I don't use it myself, but I have skimmed lots of the code.
 In fact, we plan to reuse large parts of it in Canoe for the beta!

 Then there are some works in progress, but they're definitely a bit of a shortage here.
 So with a feeling of "hey, how hard can it be?" - I looked at Byteball because people said they have a great wallet, and it turns out that it's a derivation of [Copay](http://copay.io) from Bitpay.
 These wallets are built using web tech - in Cordova and nwjs.
 That means great portability including mobile, and it's all MIT licensed.